 In addition, Pancharevo is home to one of the most prestigious and highly-rated schools in Sofia.

-It will take you about half an hour to travel by car to the city centre, so it’s not a destination that is too far away from the key Sofia points.
+It will take you about half an hour to travel by car to the city center, so it’s not a destination that is too far away from the key Sofia points.

 Pancharevo is a perfect choice for families with children and retirees looking for a quiet and calming place to live in.